uoregon-libraries/newspaper-curation-app/hugo/content/contributing/dev-guide.md

 docker compose pull
 ```

-Building the "app" image will take a little while.
+Building the images will take a little while.
 Grab some coffee.

-Note that once it's been built, further builds will be quick as docker will
+Note that once everything has been built, further builds will be quick as
-cache the expensive operations (updating the `dnf` cache, downloading and
+docker will cache the expensive operations (updating the `dnf` cache,
-installing dependencies, etc) and only update what has changed (e.g., NCA
+downloading and installing dependencies, etc) and only update what has changed
-source code).
+(e.g., NCA source code).

 #### Start the stack

-Run `docker compose up`, and the application will be available at the
+Run `docker compose up`, and all applications will start, exposing ports to
-configured `$APP_URL`.
-Note that on the first run it will take a while to
+your host however they're defined.
+Note that on the first run it will take a
-respond as the system is caching all known issues - including those on the
+while to respond as the system is caching all known issues - including those on
-defined live site.
+the defined live site.

 #### Edit + Compile + Test Loop